|Protests turned deadly on Wednesday after security forces opened fire on demonstrators in Daraa [Reuters]|

 “But will this be enough?
 I think for some this is a good sign, others will want more measures to be undertaken immediately.”

-About 20,000 Syrians marched in Daraa on Thursday, calling for liberty.
+About 20,000 Syrians were marching in Daraa on Thursday, calling for liberty.
 Defying a security crackdown, they took to the streets during funerals for nine protesters killed a day earlier by security forces.

 The nine were among at least 25 people shot dead on Wednesday, residents said.